gabrr/gabrr-delivery/README.md

+# Gabrr Delivery

-# To start the project and install all dependencies simply write on terminal
+### To start the project and install all dependencies simply write on terminal
 `npm install && npm start`

 ### Places available